-- Students are able to identify metrics appropriate for IPAT framework, their respective units, and sources via the Gapminder tools.
+- Students are able to identify Impact metrics appropriate for IPAT framework, their respective units, and sources via the Gapminder tool.

-- Students are able to compare and contrast the IPAT relationship across different countries of varying economic scale and identify the metrics that hold up those metrics using Gapminder visualization tools.
+- Students are able to compare and contrast the IPAT relationship across different countries of varying economic scale and identify the metrics that explain those relationships using the Gapminder tool.

 - Students are able to identify patterns across countries, outliers (address the open-ended nature of the question), and are able to formulate hypotheses around why IPAT may not hold universally.